Engee documentation

 Dependencies

-To use this parameter, set the Specify sensor array as parameters to Array (no subarrays) or Partitioned array.
+To use this parameter, set the Specify sensor array as parameter to Array (no subarrays) or `Partitioned array'.

 Values